xterminator24/bootdev-metarlookup/README.md

 - [ ] Implement better error handling when entering an invalid ICAO
 - [ ] Imlement a method of determining best runway to use based on wind direction
 - [ ] Implement a flight mode where you can select a Departure, Arrival, and Alternate airport and provide a weather briefing
+- [ ] Implement a text to speech option to read the metar of an airport